- My View

 I have personally not have used it yet.
 Here is a thread that may be of help Service Portal - barcode scanning

-Please mark Helpful, Like, or Correct Answer if applicable
+Please give a like and mark Helpful or Correct Answer

 We're currently working on official Cabrillo documentation.
 Here is an example of the getBarcode() API.
 Please note that this is not official documentation. https://gist.github.com/wlisac/6122145d473b998f3748089982fa70fe

 Also, Cabrillo JS APIs are only supported when executing in ServiceNow's native mobile apps.
 You should use cabrillo.isNative(); to determine if Cabrillo is executing in a native context.

 Cabrillo is explicitly unavailable from GlideForm client scripts.

 Also – make sure Cabrillo is available in your widget script.
 Cabrillo JS is easily available in AngularJS as an injectable parameter.
 For example, you can inject Cabrillo inside of a Service Portal widget's client script.

 // Used to determine if Cabrillo is executing in ServiceNow's native mobile apps.

 c.isNative = cabrillo.isNative();